vbier/habpanelviewer/app/src/main/assets/help.md

 The number item state will be set to the battery charging level (in percent).

 ### motion detection
+Allows to close or open an openHAB contact item when motion is detected.
+Whenever motion is detected, the contact will be closed.
+It will be opened again after one minute without motion.

-Allows to set the value of an openHAB item when motion is detected (_does not work at the same time as flashlight control. there are two different implementations, one using the old camera API and one using the Camera 2 API on Android 5+_).
+> Does not work at the same time as flashlight control.

 The detection process works as follows: it divides the picture into smaller areas, calculates a brightness average for every area and checks if this average deviates from the last value.
 If the deviation is higher than the leniency, motion is detected.